i-finn/science_projects/RDM_2D_spectrum/README.md

 FFT_2D_2.m : calculates 2D FFT of the data to get the 2D spectrum.

+plotter_2D.m : For plotting the 2D time domain data

 I wrote the initial version (shown here) and Dr. Ralph Welsch (now at Center for Free-Electron Laser Science, Hamburg, Germany) added more features and generally improved the code in a later version, which we used for analyzing experimental data in two publications.
 I wrote the matlab data processing scripts with Dr. Marco Allodi (now at University of Chicago).
 Please see the first PNAS paper for a detailed description of the code and application.
 It is available from the PNAS website free of charge.

 PNAS: Finneran, I. A., Welsch, R., Allodi, M. A., Miller, T. F., & Blake, G. A. (2016).
 Coherent two-dimensional terahertz-terahertz-Raman spectroscopy.
 Proceedings of the National Academy of Sciences, 113(25), 6857-6861.
 [Paper available here](https://doi.org/10.1073/pnas.1605631113)